31 October 2024

 Observation Hill à la Chapter F et VASL.

 Board 88 is the uninhabited half of a “double-wide” map from ASL Action Pack 17 (2021).
-If we ignore the water hole in U7—an actual waterhole did exist in Darboruk a few kilometres to the east—the higher-numbered half of the map is a passable proxy for Observation Hill.
+If we ignore the water hole in U7—an actual waterhole did exist beside the Argan near Darboruk a few kilometres to the east—the higher-numbered half of the map is a passable proxy for Observation Hill.
 One change I did muck about with was hex CC6.
 According to a number of accounts, there was an observation post at the summit constructed of large blocks of rock and concrete.
 In order to recreate this feature I (briefly) considered using overlay X12.
 A collection of tightly packed stone buildings (with a +4 TEM) that rest on a single-hex hill surrounded by cliff hexsides (F12.43).

 Eschewing overlays for all but my DASL scenario, I cobbled together an elaborate SSR that raised the height of CC6 to level 4 and plopped a 360-degree pillbox on top.
 I whittled the SSR down further until only the pillbox remained.
 At the same time, I removed the special tunnels that connected the “eyrie” to adjacent lower Locations.
 More on tunnels in a moment, but suffice it to say that if recording them was tedious, keeping track of them wasn’t worth the added aggravation.